scionproto/scion/doc/dev/design/NAT-address-discovery.rst

 Rationale
 =========
-[A discussion of alternate approaches and the trade-offs, advantages, and disadvantages of the specified approach.]

 The main reasons for integrating the functionality with the BR are:

 -  Reliability: The border router is almost guaranteed to see the correct IP/port on the NAT, especially when using the